 Steve Crook completed his 18th season as the head coach of the Concordia University Wisconsin Softball program following the 2017 campaign.
 Crook, the winningest coach in program history, has won 383 games during his time with the Falcons and again had CUW in the final day of the NACC Tournament in 2017.

 The Falcons tied for second in the NACC during the 2016 season, posting a 15-7 league record and earning a bye in the NACC Tournament.
 CUW finished third at the event and ended the season with 26 victories.
 The Falcons again had an All-Region selection in 2016, as sophomore shortstop Deidra Weinberger was named to the NFCA Great Lakes Third Team.
 In addition, Crook helped guide senior Melissa Perkins to the career wins record, as she finished off an impressive career for the Falcons.

 Crook had perhaps his most impressive season in 2015, taking a team that had just one senior and who started multiple freshmen and guided them to a 28-win campaign.
-The 28 wins was tied for the second most in program history.
+The 28 wins were tied for the second-most in program history at the time.

 The youthful Falcons also made an appearance in the NACC Championship game at the NACC Tournament in 2015.
-CUW would fall to Aurora, finishing off it's impressive year with a 28-15 final mark.
-The Falcons have now won 20 or more games in seven straight seasons under Crook.
+CUW would fall to Aurora, finishing off its impressive year with a 28-15 final mark.

 In 2014 Crook guided the Falcons to another NACC Tournament appearance as CUW posted a 22-19 record.
 He helped CUW stay alive in the conference tournament until the final day for the second straight season before being eliminated by top-seeded Aurora University.